-Andrew, Anna & Phoebe are living, along with an international team, among the Laarim people seeking to share the hope of the gospel with them.
+Andrew, his wife Anna and their daughter Phoebe lived, along with an international team, among the Laarim people and sought to share the hope of the gospel with them.

 South Sudan became the world’s newest country on 9 July 2011.
 It was the outcome of the 2005 peace deal that ended Africa’s longest-running civil war.
 The majority of the population adhere to Christianity.
 Only 18% call themselves Muslim unlike Sudan, which is 97%.